harness/harness/README.md

+> **WARNING** the 0.4 branch is very unstable.
+We only recommend running this branch if you plan to dig into the codebase, troubleshoot issues and contribute (please do!).
+We will notify the broader community once this branch is more stable.

 Drone is a Continuous Integration platform built on container technology.
 Every build is executed inside an ephemeral Docker container, giving developers complete control over their build environment with guaranteed isolation.

 ### Goals